raphgilles/stream-a-folder/README.md

 # stream-a-folder
 Stream a folder using FFMPEG.
+Originaly writen for PeerTube, but working with YouTube and Twitch too.

 How to use :
 - Change the stream link and the stream key in the stream.sh file.